Soivi/cybersecuritybase-project/readme.md

 pagename + "'); DELETE FROM Signup; INSERT INTO Signup (name, creditcard, site, siteurl) VALUES ('Charlie', '377725598642897' , 'Evil PAGE', 'http://localhost:8080/password?password=evil
 ```

-- Then push submit.
+- Then push submit
-- List should be deleted and there should be only Charlie.
+- List should be deleted and there should be only Charlie

 #### How to fix ####